Greyhound Information

 Are greyhounds trained not to sit at the track?
 No. Greyhounds that have never been to a race track have the same difficulty with the position.
 It just isn't as comfortable for them as the average dog, because of the way they are built.
 In a sit position their hind end is not able to rest on the ground and is an inch or two above it.

 Are greyhounds easy to train?
 Yes and no. Most are very intelligent and will learn things that are important to them, like when dinner time is and where the treats are kept, very quickly.
 They may even figure out how to open the cupboard and the food container and feed themselves.
 Most potty train in a few days.
 Greyhounds were not bred to look to people for guidance when they work, however, like a retriever or a herding dog.
 They were bred to hunt and chase and not be distracted by the crowds watching.
 They are also very lazy and seem to have a "what's in it for me?" attitude, which can make obedience training more challenging.
-They CAN do it and there are greyhounds with advanced obedience titles.
-You just have to be a fun and interesting trainer to keep their attention and keep lessons short so they don't get tired and bored.
+They CAN do it and there are greyhounds with advanced obedience and agility titles.
+You just have to be a fun and interesting trainer to keep their attention, and keep lessons short so they don't get tired and bored.

 Are greyhounds good with children?
 Yes!
 Most greyhounds are good with WELL BEHAVED children.
 Like any dog, they may growl to let you know they don't like something or as a warning.
 Like all dogs they may bite if injured or provoked.
 Research done by Dr. James Serpell, indicates that Greyhounds are the least aggressive breed of dog though.
 The Greyhound scored 1.08 on his doggie aggression index.
 This was the lowest score given out of the 33 breeds studied.
 A very good resource for learning to handle potential problems between dogs and children is the book "Childproofing your Dog" by Brian Kilcommons and Sarah Wilson.